SameerR007/pgm-reinforce/README.md

 ## Policy Gradient Method (Reinforce Algorithm)

-This section introduces the **Policy Gradient** method as an extension to the Deep Q-Learning (DQN) repository.
+This section introduces the **Policy Gradient** method as an alternative to the Deep Q-Learning (DQN) repository.
 While both methods aim to solve reinforcement learning tasks, they approach the problem differently.
 This implementation utilizes **policy-based reinforcement learning**, specifically a **policy gradient** approach, instead of the value-based method used in DQN.

 #### Policy Gradient Method: